 Entries come from corporate marketing and communication departments, advertising agencies, PR firms, design shops, production companies and freelancers.

-AMCP’s membership consists of the several thousand people and organizations who have entered the MarCom Awards, Hermes Creative Awards, AVA Digital Awards, and dotComm Awards.
+AMCP’s membership consists of the several thousand people and organizations who have entered the MarCom Awards, Hermes Creative Awards, AVA Digital Awards, dotComm Awards, and the all-new Viddy Awards (formerly the Videographer Awards).
 Each entrant’s fee goes toward the administration and judging of the awards programs.

 The foundation for AMCP began in 1995 as a means to honor outstanding achievement and service to the communication profession.
 It was founded by a group of communication professionals who were involved in competitions for several of the national and international trade organizations.
 The goal of the group was to provide an inexpensive, independent competition on an international level that would be fair, respected and open to everyone.